-We need your support.
-Please see our volunteer opportunities and let us know if you are interested in helping out.
+We need your help.
+Please see our paid and volunteer opportunities and let us know if you are interested in helping out.

 The DoVE Project, an anti-domestic violence program, was formed in April of 2011 to address the needs of domestic violence survivors on Vashon Island.
 Statistics from King County have shown that when domestic violence services are available on-island, an average of 60 survivors per year are served.
 In 2006, 2009, and 2010, with no services available, less than 15 survivors received services from any King County providers.
 The travel time and ferry ticket cost make getting to services too difficult.